 Gender equality and Macroeconomics (GEM) Project

 GADN is very pleased to have been commissioned by the Bretton Woods Project to contribute to their project on gender equality and macroeconomics (GEM).
 The project will look at the way in which current macroeconomic policies, particularly those promoted by the International Monetary Fund and World Bank, undermine gender equality.
 Working with allies globally, the project will also encourage decision-makers to promote better alternative policy.

 Within the project, GADN will be contributing to the work on the interrelationship between gender and macroeconomics, and leading on some of the work with the Department for International Development around this.
 We are not planning on becoming International Financial Institutions (IFI) experts, and will be leaving the analysis and influencing of IFI policy and practice to the experts at the Bretton Woods Project.

-GADN has recently published the following briefings as part of the GEM Project:
+GADN has released the following publications as part of the GEM Project:

 This briefing argues that true empowerment begins with tackling the structural barriers that women face, and that this means turning our attention to macroeconomics and its impact on gender equality and women's rights.